gvwilson/sdxpy/src/oop/index.md

 ### Handling Named Arguments {: .exercise}

-The final version of `call` declares a parameter called `*args` to capture all the positional parameters of the method being called and then spreads them in the actual call.
+The final version of `call` declares a parameter called `*args` to capture all the positional arguments of the method being called and then spreads them in the actual call.
-Modify it to capture and spread named parameters as well.
+Modify it to capture and spread named arguments as well.

 ### Multiple Inheritance {: .exercise}